Ivothoughts/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-script that sets the mode of the file hello to this:

--rwxr-x-wx
+script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users